pangeo-data/pangeo-eosc/users/users-getting-started.md

 # How to acknowledge Pangeo-EOSC

+Please use the text below to cite/acknowledge Pangeo-EOSC services:

-[Pangeo-EOSC](https://github.com/pangeo-data/pangeo-eosc/) has benefited from services and resources provided by the [EGI-ACE project](https://www.egi.eu/project/egi-ace/) (funded by the European Union’s Horizon 2020 research and innovation programme under Grant Agreement no. 101017567), and the [C-SCALE project](https://c-scale.eu/) (funded by the European Union's Horizon 2020 research and innovation programme under grant agreement no. 101017529), with the dedicated support of [CESNET](https://www.cesnet.cz/en/).
+*[Pangeo-EOSC](https://github.com/pangeo-data/pangeo-eosc/) has benefited from services and resources provided by the [EGI-ACE project](https://www.egi.eu/project/egi-ace/) (funded by the European Union’s Horizon 2020 research and innovation programme under Grant Agreement no. 101017567), and the [C-SCALE project](https://c-scale.eu/) (funded by the European Union's Horizon 2020 research and innovation programme under grant agreement no. 101017529), with the dedicated support of [CESNET](https://www.cesnet.cz/en/).
+Computational resources were provided by the e-INFRA CZ project (ID:90254), supported by the Ministry of Education, Youth and Sports of the Czech Republic.*

 ## The European Open Science Cloud (EOSC)